Hopewell Valley Central High School: History

 The current high school was built along Pennington-Titusville road in 1958.
 Since then, there have been multiple additions and renovations to the original building, including in 1965 and 1974 when additional classrooms and a library were built (the existing library was converted into offices for child study, guidance, and counseling).
 A 1997 addition added eight science classrooms and a band room, with older science rooms being renovated.
 In 2003, work was completed on a new 865-seat Performing Arts Center, a new gymnasium, as well as some classroom renovations as part of a referendum approved by voters in 2000.
 A 2016 referendum allowed for the addition of a new front entrance, a cafeteria extension, a black box theater, and an auxiliary gymnasium, along with significant HVAC improvements and roofing repairs.
 These were completed in 2018.

 On February 16, 2017, Fried Chicken was an option on that days lunch menu.
 The sign that had the menu had a heading that read, "In Celebration of Black History Month we have a Special Menu Today!"
 The superintendent of Hopewell Valley Regional School District, Thomas A. Smith, apologized for the racial stereotypes that were being promoted by putting fried chicken on the menu.
-The district's food vendor, Pomptonian, explained themselves for the incident.
-The Vice President of Pomptonian, Cathy Penna, claims one of the company's directors worked with an administrator of the district to create the menu for that day.
-At Hopewell Valley Central High School in the 2016–2017 school year, there were about 1,200 total students.
-About 82% of the students were white (about 984 students) and only about 3.8% were black (about 46 students).
+The district's food vendor, Pomptonian, stated that one of the company's directors worked with an administrator of the district to create the menu for that day.
+At the time, Hopewell Valley had 1,200 total students, of whom 82% of the students were white (about 984 students) and about 3.8% were black (about 46 students).